David-Bieber/Main/README.md

-# Starting
+# Getting Started

-Before you start following the instructions below, make sure you have Git (and a suitable IDE, in my Case VSCodium) installed.
+__Before you start following the instructions below, make sure you have Git (and a suitable IDE, in my Case VSCodium) installed.__

 To contribute to this repository, use the following commands in your cmd: